Contributors:

 Photo by Toby Tenenbaum.

-The most deliciously pointed portrayals came from seasoned character actor David Pittu as Colonel Holmes, a Very Important Person in Washington, DC, who introduces himself as the “Unofficial Spokesman” for the man in the oval office, and the superb Victoria Clark, hamming it up as Mrs. Draper, a philanthropist.
+The most deliciously pointed portrayals came from seasoned character actor David Pittu as Colonel Holmes, a Very Important Person in Washington, DC, who introduces himself as the “Unofficial Spokesman” for the man in the Oval Office, and the superb Victoria Clark, hamming it up as Mrs. Draper, a philanthropist.
 They charmed in their first act duet, “If I Became the President:”

 Imagine how delightful life will be when we're on top!